 There is something so striking about a neutral quilt with bright pops of color!
 I can’t help but be captivated by the bold shapes and negative space in this quilt designed by Laurie Vandergriff.
 She was inspired by a family trip to Tennessee, where her family always needed a map to get from the bottom of the mountain to their cabin hideaway.
 What a wonderful way to commemorate a family vacation!
 I’d love to do this myself using fabrics bought on a road trip or even a road map to determine the direction of the arrows on my version of this quilt.

 Summer vacation just wouldn’t be complete without a little relaxation.
 This bolster by Ellen Maxwell combines my two loves of quilting and yoga in one small project.
-The Flying Geese quilt create an origami effect as if they are soaring off of the pillow.
+The Flying Geese quilt creates an origami effect as if they are soaring off of the pillow.
 If yoga isn’t your scene, that’s ok!
 The bolster pillow is ideal for propping your head up whether you’re spending a night under the stars or lounging at home watching a movie.
 Since this pattern uses 2 1/2″ strips, choose a few favorites from a Jelly Roll or uses scraps from your last project featuring the strips.

 The beginning of a new season is my favorite time to decide what my next project (or projects) will be.
 Of course, I wish I had all summer to spend sewing; since I don’t I’m pretty happy with these options!
 I can’t wait to polish my technique for making Flying Geese quilt blocks this summer with these five fresh modern quilting patterns!

 Not sure you want to fly with the flock?
 There are tons of modern quilting patterns to choose from in our quilting store, you’re sure to find a project you can’t wait to make!

 P.S.
 Need a refresher on how to make Flying Geese blocks?
 Check out this tutorial for making four of them at a time.